f1nal3/Juniorgram/Docs/Deeping intro ASIO.md

 <h5> Code Example </h5>

-Let's imagine a hypothetical situation, where we want to receive 16 bytes long messages from the server.
+Let's imagine a hypothetical situation, where we want to receive 16 bytes long messages from the kernel.
 However, we do not have a buffer that can fit the entire message.
 Instead, we have three buffers: 6, 3, and 7 bytes long.
 To create a buffer in which we can receive 16 bytes of data, we can join our three small buffers into a composite one.
 This is how we do it in the following code: